ghaiklor/kittik/doc/api/Cursor.md

 <a name="Color.isHex"></a>

 ### Color.isHex(hex) ⇒ <code>Boolean</code>
-Check if provided color written in HEX representation.
+Check if provided color is written in HEX representation.

 **Kind**: static method of <code>[Color](#Color)</code>